Hiking in the Luberon

 Winter, spring and fall are the ideal times to hike in Provence.
 If you hike in the summer, try to hike in the early morning or late afternoon, focus on shaded routes, and be sure to take plenty of water.
 Summer is typically a very dry time of year, and some areas may be closed for hiking due to risk of fires.

-Hunting is a major sport in Provence, and the hiking season runs from mid-October into February, depending on the type of game.
-You can safely hike at this time of year, but you must be very alert for hunters and be sure to stay on the main trails.
+Hunting is a major sport in Provence, and the hunting season runs from mid-October into February, depending on the type of game.
+You can safely hike at this time of year, but you must be alert for hunters and be sure to stay on the main trails.
 The hunters we encountered were polite and seemed safety-conscious.
 We'd suggest nodding, smiling, and saying "Bonjour".
 Most of the hunting dogs wear big bells, so you will likely hear hunters before you see them.

 Types of Trails and Trail Markings